KristinaEngland/design-system/components/modal-dialog.md

 ## Accessibility and Usability
 - Modals should be used sparingly as they interrupt a person's workflow.
 - The modal dialog should receive keyboard focus when activated so that keyboard and screen reader navigation begins at the top of the modal content.
+Never force the focus to land anywhere else in the dialog.
-- A person should be able to close the modal by  hitting the Esc key and pressing a Close button (both options should be available).
+- A person using keyboard navigation should be able to close the modal by  hitting the Esc key and pressing a Close button (both options should be available).
-- The first interactive element should receive focus - do not force focus elsewhere in the dialog.
+- Once a modal is closed, focus should be returned to the button that triggered the modal dialog.

 ## HTML and CSS